Ellen Call Long: Historian

 Long's most notable work as a writer was Florida Breezes, a semi-fictional account set primarily in Antebellum Era Florida told from the perspective of a northern visitor visiting Tallahassee.
-The book, which never saw widespread publication upon its release in 1883, was unpopular at the time due to its rejection of the morality of slavery and lionization of the southern unionist cause.
-Her public statements declaring Abraham Lincoln as one of the greatest presidents in American history and open support of a local black postmaster also generated considerable local opposition.
+The book, which never saw widespread publication upon its release in 1883, was unpopular due to its rejection of the morality of slavery and lionization of the Southern Unionist cause.
+Her public statements declaring Abraham Lincoln as one of the greatest presidents in American history and the open support of a local black postmaster also generated considerable local opposition.
 Extra copies of the publication were burned.
 In the years following her death, however, the book was looked upon as a valuable firsthand account of Middle Florida planter life.
 It was republished by the University of Florida in 1960.

-Long was an author of several books and articles pertaining to a variety of subjects.
-She wrote a history of Florida for the state school system but it was rejected.
-Her work and research later went to her niece Caroline Mays Brevard, a noted historian and educator who wrote a history of Florida which was used for years as the official textbook for schoolchildren in the state.
+Long was the author of several books and articles on various subjects.
+She wrote a history of Florida for the state school system, but it was rejected.
+Her work and research later went to her niece Caroline Mays Brevard, a noted historian and educator who wrote a history of Florida that was used for years as the official textbook for schoolchildren in the state.

 By the end of her life, the debts accumulated from maintaining a large property and an expensive lifestyle caught up with Long.
 She began selling off portions of the lands around The Grove to a holding company.
 In 1906, the state Governor's Mansion was built on land originally part of The Grove property.
 In 1903, under threat of foreclosure on her properties, Long turned to her grandson-in-law, Charles E. Hunt.
 In exchange for being relieved of the debt on the property, Hunt received title to both The Grove and Orchard Pond.
 Realizing she was losing possession of the properties, Long later sued Hunt, claiming she misunderstood the nature of the arrangement.
-She was unsuccessful in getting her property back, and upon her death in 1905, the property went over to her granddaughter (Hunt's wife) Reinette Long Hunt.
+She was unsuccessful in getting her property back, and upon her death in 1905, the property went over to her granddaughter (Hunt's wife), Reinette Long Hunt.